KarelZe/thesis/references/obsidian/notes/🅰️attention notes.md

 - [[@vaswaniAttentionAllYou2017]] propose to run several attention heads in parallel, instead of using a single attention heads.
 They write it improves performance and has a similar computational cost to the single-headed version.
 Multiple heads may also learn different patterns, not all are equally important, and some can be pruned.
 This means given a specific context there attention heads learn to attend to different patterns.

-<mark style="background: #FFF3A3A6;">“Multi-head attention.
+“Multi-head attention.
 In the Transformer, instead of performing a single attention function with dmodel-dimensional keys, values and queries, one linearly projects the queries, keys and values h times with different, learned linear projections to dk, dk and dv dimensions, respectively.
 Attention is applied to each of these projected versions of queries, keys and values in parallel, yielding dvdimensional output values.
 These are concatenated and once again projected, resulting in the final values.
 This mechanism is known as multi-head attention.” ([Kitaev et al., 2020, p.
-2](zotero://select/library/items/D93TNTMS)) ([pdf](zotero://open-pdf/library/items/5F5L22PR?page=2&annotation=P89D5VB5))</mark>
+2](zotero://select/library/items/D93TNTMS)) ([pdf](zotero://open-pdf/library/items/5F5L22PR?page=2&annotation=P89D5VB5))

-<mark style="background: #FFB86CA6;">The Transformer model leverages a multi-headed self-attention mechanism.
+The Transformer model leverages a multi-headed self-attention mechanism.
 The key idea behind the mechanism is for each element in the sequence to learn to gather from other tokens in the sequence.
 The operation for a single head is defined as:
 $$
 A_h=\operatorname{Softmax}\left(\alpha Q_h K_h^{\top}\right) V_h,
 $$